 Physical Methods

-Another natural option that’s far more effective is to use food-grade diatomaceous earth (or DE), which is a fine powder that can damage the exoskeleton of pretty much any bug, ultimately dehydrating and killing them while being generally safe and non-toxic for humans and pets.
+Another natural option that’s far more effective is to use food-grade diatomaceous earth (or DE).
+This is a fine powder that can damage the exoskeleton of most bugs, ultimately dehydrating and killing them.

 Chemical Methods